limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-12](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-12.png)

-The aim of gaining control of `pinky`'s account is so that I can edit `/usr/local/bin/backup.sh`, add this line, and run a reverse shell back to me as `demon`.
+The aim of gaining control of `pinky`'s account is so that I'm able to edit `/usr/local/bin/backup.sh`, add this line, and run a reverse shell as `demon`.

 ![screenshot-13](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-13.png)